gcontarini/NewO-vault/README.md

 vault to match the NEWO in the staked LP; the LpRewards vault will boost the LP rewards by the ve Multiplier.

-The contracts are discussed in detail, below.
+The contracts are discussed in further detail, below.

-<br><br>

-This vault system was loosely inspired by the old StakingReward contract by [synthetix](https://github.com/Synthetixio/synthetix) and by other veTokens implementations like from Curve.

-# Rewards Boost
+# Locking & Rewards Boost

-veNEWO offers a bonus depending on how long an individual has conviction to lock their tokens for.
+veNEWO offers a bonus depending on how long an individual account has conviction to lock their tokens for.

+The account locking tokens becomes a veNEWO Holder with their amount of veNEWO determined by the amount of veNEWO locked and the locking time period.

-The minimum time to lock is 3 months to earn a 1.0x multiplier.
+The minimum time to lock is 3 months (90 days) to earn a 1.0x multiplier.

-The maximum bonus is 3.3x when tokens are locked for 3 years.
+The maximum bonus of 3.3x is achieved when tokens are locked for the maximum of 3 years (1095).

+Amount of veNEWO = NEWO_locked * ve_multliper(lock_time_days)
+lock_time_days = x
+ve_multliper = x^3 * 1.54143856e-09 - x^2 * 7.48615904e-07 + x * 1.16304927e-03 + 9.00265646e-01

+Note: the amount of veNEWO remains constant until it is withdrawn rather than when it becomes unlocked.

 ![veNEWO Bonus](./img/veNEWO.png "veNEWO Rewards")